A passion for learning

 Astro

-To me, Astro stands thanks to its inexistent cost of entry for any web developer.
-If you’re a beginner in frontend and barely know any JavaScript, you can still transition to Astro to start enjoying the component architecture.
-If you’re a seasoned developer, you can build a static website in a matter of ours and use your favorite libraries and frameworks for dynamic content.
+Astro stands out thanks to its non-existent cost of entry for any web developer.
+If you’re a beginner in frontend and barely know any JavaScript, you can still transition to Astro to start enjoying the component architecture thanks to Astro’s very own JSX-based templating language.
+If you’re a seasoned developer, you can build a static website in a matter of hours while using your favorite libraries for highly interactive content.

-As of September 2024, Astro has become a reasonable alternative to the established leaders on the fullstack JS framework market.
+As of April 2025, Astro has become a reasonable alternative to the established leaders on the competitive fullstack JS framework market.
 It’s getting new features at the speed of light and the developer experience has never been so juicy.
-Astro can also boast itself to be the first JS framework to integrate a DB! (yeah yeah, long live PHP and all that…)

 Did you notice?